-What Steps Should I Take After an Accident?
+What Steps Should I Take After a Clearwater, Florida Car Accident?

-Your safety and the safety of all others involved is the first priority.
+Your safety and the safety of all others involved are the first priority.
 The first thing to do after an accident is to call 911 and request police and medical aid.

 Begin Gathering Evidence